Indigenous Writing & Illustration Contest

 Submit by Mail

-If submitting by mail, you must include a submission form with your manuscript(s) or artwork.
+If you would prefer to submit by mail, you must include a submission form with your manuscript(s) or artwork.
 Click on the red buttons below to download the submission form PDFs.

 Please be sure to keep a copy of your manuscript(s) or artwork as we cannot be held responsible for your only copy.
 If you would like us to acknowledge receipt of your submission, be sure to include an e-mail address on your submission form.
 Submissions will not be returned, unless specifically requested by e-mail.